 1. Don’t rely solely on Google Maps, carry an actual paper map of Christchurch

 Especially so if you are driving.
-As wrecked buildings come down and new ones are erected, working streets change as well.
-Once working avenues might be closed to traffic the next day.
+As wrecked buildings come down and new buildings replace the old, working streets change.
+Once working roads one day might be closed to traffic the next.

 2. Be earthquake ready